hwk06023/Img_Matching/README.md

 If Length of matching >= threshold is True <br/>
 else(Length of matching < threshold), False. <br/>

-I used BFmatching even though I could use FLANN because accuracy is more important than speed. <br/>
+I used BFmatching even though I could use FLANN because accuracy is more important than speed.
+(I am using SIFT, not ORB for a similar reason.) <br/>

 Check [BFmatching.py](BFmatching.py)